jamiemcstay/Project-1/README.md

 ### music.html

->The music page was to feature a section for listening and for watching videos of the band.
-Given that Blood Red are a fictional band, I obviously didn't have original audio and video files, or actual an actual spotify/youtube account that I could use to embed songs or videos from.
+>The music page features a section for listening and for watching videos of the band.
+Given that Blood Red are a fictional band, I didn't have original audio and video files, or actual an actual spotify/YouTube account that I could use to embed songs or videos from.
 As an alternative I used audio files that I downloaded from Uppbeat.io and used audio elements to feature them on the page.
 Then, I embedded some youtube videos of other bands.

 #### Listen Section

 The listen section features an album and single with cover art for both, and a list of the relative songs for each release.
 I set a flex container for this listen section to wrap so it would appear as a column on smaller screens.
+This section provides value to the user as they can listen to new records, and if they like what they hear back opt to purchase the record.

 I would have preferred to have been able to style the audio controls such as the play button and playback bar, however this is not possible with audio elements.